microscaler/BRRTRouter/CONTRIBUTING.md

 ## Code Base Overview

+### General Structure

+**README overview** – BRRTRouter aims to be a “high‑performance, coroutine‑powered request router for Rust” driven entirely by an OpenAPI 3.1 specification.
+The vision calls for “millions of requests per second” with a goal of one million route matches per second on a Raspberry Pi 5.

+**Crate layout** – The library is defined in `src/` and exposes modules such as `router`, `dispatcher`, `server`, `spec`, `typed`, etc. (`lib.rs` re‑exports several of them).
+There is a small CLI binary `src/bin/brrrouter_gen.rs` which just invokes `brrrouter::cli::run_cli()`.

+**OpenAPI specification parsing** – `spec.rs` reads a spec file (JSON or YAML) and produces `RouteMeta` values describing HTTP method, path, handler name, request/response schemas, and examples.
+The `build_routes` function walks the spec’s paths and operations to create `RouteMeta` entries and captures JSON schema info where available.

+**Router** – `router.rs` converts each OpenAPI path into a regular expression and stores the method + regex.
+At runtime `Router::route` matches a (method, path) pair to a `RouteMatch` containing path parameters and handler metadata.

+**Dispatcher** – `dispatcher.rs` registers handler functions under string names and spawns a coroutine (using the may runtime) for each.
+Incoming requests are dispatched through channels to the registered handler.
+If a handler panics, the dispatcher returns a 500 error response.
+The `dispatch` method forwards a request and waits for the handler’s reply.

+**HTTP server** – `server.rs` implements the `may_minihttp::HttpService` trait.
+It parses query parameters and JSON bodies, then uses the router and dispatcher to produce a JSON response or a 404/500 fallback.

+**Typed handlers** – `typed.rs` offers a higher‑level interface: `Dispatcher::register_typed` automatically deserializes request bodies into strongly typed structures and serializes responses.
+It defines `TypedHandlerRequest<T>` and `TypedHandlerResponse<T>` as generics for typed data.

+**Code generator** – `generator.rs` reads an OpenAPI spec and writes an example project under `examples/`.
+Templates in `templates/` define the generated `Cargo.toml`, handler stubs, controller stubs, and registry.
+See `generate_project_from_spec` which writes these files and creates typed structs from schema definitions.

+**Examples and tests** – `examples/` contains an OpenAPI spec (`openapi.yaml`) and a generated “pet_store” example.
+Unit tests in `tests/router_tests.rs` focus on route matching for various HTTP verbs and paths.
+The README demonstrates running the server with `cargo run` and hitting it via `curl`, as well as running the tests with `cargo test -- --nocapture`.

+### Module Overview

 The `src/` directory is organized into several modules:

 - **`cli`** – command-line interface and entry points for the generator.